Tyh2001/tyh-theme-vscode/README.md

 # tyh-theme

-tyh-theme is a comfortable vscode theme plug-in independently developed by tyh2001, with built-in dark and light themes.
+tyh-theme is a comfortable vscode theme plug-in independently developed by <a href="https://github.com/Tyh2001">tyh2001</a>, with built-in dark and light themes.

 For developers, having a comfortable theme and code color may make you feel very comfortable, and solving bugs won't seem so upset.
 I hope the theme of tyh theme can let you write better code.